-- Bring 'a clean bottom' a clean vessel hull is essential to make sure you aren't spreading any marine pests into the pristine waters of the fiords. - Disinfect all dive gear (for abalone viral ganglioneuritis virus and other pests) before entering Fiordland waters.
+- Bring 'a clean bottom' a clean vessel hull is essential to make sure you aren't spreading any marine pests into the pristine waters of the fiords. - Disinfect all dive gear and equipment such as lines, pots and buoys (for abalone viral ganglioneuritis virus and other pests) before entering Fiordland waters.